cmu-phil/py-tetrad/README.md

 # NEWS

-One of our esteemed users has figured out how to make py-tetrad pip installable. :-D I've merged the changes into the main branch and will work to make sure they are effective for me.
-So for a brief time thing will be in a state of flux, but hopefully soon it will all be fixed.
+One of our esteemed users has figured out how to make py-tetrad pip installable.
+Thanks!
+I've merged the changes into the main branch.

-I also need to write up instructions for doing the pip install and think about backward compatibility.
+DONE:

-- OK, verified backward compatibility.
-Old projects should not break.
+- Verified backward compatibility.
+- Verified on my machine that the pip install works.
-- The PIP install is currently from Github; the command it:  pip install git+https://github.com/cmu-phil/py-tetrad
+- Converted examples files over to using the pip install where feasible.

-- PIP install ran and did the install.
-Next, I need to make a sample script somewhere else that uses it.
+TODO:

+ - Adjust the documentation.

 JR